 A) Fantastic question!
 The answer is pretty simple – we use third-party addons.
 As far as tracking the values goes, we run a program that parses every item a person sends in, assigns it a value based on the Guild’s Master Merchant data, and then spits out a single, final value.
 That’s your score.
 It’s a fully automated process – so there’s no need to worry about human error or favoritism.
 The value of what you send in is what determines your score.

-A) Farmageddons generally happen at least once per week, often twice.
+A) Farmageddons generally happen about two times per week, depending on officer availability.
 The schedule of when the next Farmageddon will occur can be found in the Message of the Day in-game.

 A) Yes!
 You can always send your farming hauls via Mail to the Guild Master, and he’ll credit your xCoin Balance.
 If you want to donate the items outright, that’ll be the end of that – but if you’d like to get a cut as our members do during the events, that’s also possible.
 Just indicate your preference in the Mail when you send your items through.